precice/efd/documentation/user/BuildGuide.md

 These wrappers are tiny and implicitly run routine commands.
 To explore what is inside it is offered to look in the code which is supposed to be self-explanatory, the usage examples are presented below.

-The wrappers could be taken from the 'slava-develop' branch.

 ### Steps